 Summary: There are good questions about the now popular shared bicycle rental systems and helmet requirements.
 The success of the movement could be hampered by requiring helmets.
-Although head injuries could discourage users as well, reported crash rates are very low for all the programs.
+But head injuries could discourage users as well.
+Reported crash rates are very low for all the programs.
+A 2014 study showed an increase in the proportion of head injuries after bikeshare programs were implemented, but a large reduction in total injuries.
 At present, rental users are following the same helmet regulations as other riders in each community.

 In cities throughout the world new bicycle rental systems (cycle hire schemes in UK English, Velib in French) are being installed.
 The pioneer was La Rochelle, France, in 1974, and others have started up since.
 But the movement has taken off following the very visible success of the 2007 Parisian Velib system.
 The Paris system now has more than 20,000 bikes and 1,639 stations.
 More than 100 programs are now operating in more than 150 cities around the world.
 Bikes are picked up and dropped off at automated stations, typically in central business districts.
 After membership fees, most rides are free or very cheap for the first 30 minutes and more expensive after that, encouraging their use for short rides between their urban stations.

 Rental bikes have always raised a helmet question, since the renter may not have a helmet with them.
 Shops generally provide rental helmets to their customers, but an automated bike stand on the street poses a different problem.
 The systems are designed to appeal to casual renters for short trips, including those who did not plan to rent a shared bike when they left home and would not have a helmet along.
 Requiring those renters to use a helmet would discourage them from using the system.
 Early adopters are likely to be experienced bicyclists, and many would have helmets, but the real success of these systems comes from attracting new users who are not habitual riders.